-We are pleased to announce the release of IBM Aspera on Demand version 3.7.3 for AWS and Bluemix.
+We are pleased to announce the release of IBM Aspera on Demand version 3.7.3 for AWS and IBM Cloud.
 This release provides a number of enterprise server improvements including enhanced security, sync functionality, and object storage support.
 The release also includes enhancements to Shares on Demand and Faspex on Demand.

 KEY NEW FEATURES